Charles Edward Stuart: Invasion of England: 1745–1746

-Culloden and return to France: 1746
+Scotland, Culloden and return to France: 1746

+Charles and his forces reached Glasgow on 26 December, resting until 3 January 1746.
+The decision was then made to lay siege to Stirling and Stirling Castle.
+However, while the town surrendered immediately, the castle's artillery proved too strong for the Jacobite forces to approach and seize the castle.
+Government forces also attempted a relief of the siege, which resulted in a victory for Charles in the ensuing Battle of Falkirk Muir in January 1746.
+A failure to take the castle, however, resulted in the abandonment of the siege and the Jacobite forces moving northward to Crieff, then Moy and Inverness.
+In February, while resting in Moy at Moy Hall, Charles narrowly avoided capture by an advance party of government forces that had been sent to capture him as the party had been detected by four local men on sentry at the roadside to the hall.
+With a halt in operations until the weather improved, Charles forces then rested at Inverness, including a stay of some four days at Kilravock Castle.
+Charles and his troops were then required to move after word reached them of the pursuit against them by the forces of George II's son Prince William, Duke of Cumberland.

-The British forces caught up with Charles and his army at the ensuing Battle of Culloden on 16 April.
-Charles ignored the advice of general Lord George Murray and chose to fight on flat, open, marshy ground, where his forces were exposed to superior government firepower.
-To ensure his safety, his officers requested that Charles command his army from a position behind the front lines, which prevented him from gaining a clear view of the battlefield.
-He hoped that Cumberland's army would attack first, and he had his men stand exposed to the accurate fire of the British artillery.
+Government forces caught up with Charles and his army at the ensuing Battle of Culloden on 16 April.
+Charles ignored the advice of his subordinate Lord George Murray and chose to fight on flat, open, marshy ground, where his forces were exposed to superior firepower from government troops.
+To ensure his safety, his officers requested that Charles command his army from behind the front lines, preventing him from gaining a clear view of the battlefield.
+He hoped that Cumberland's army would attack first, and he had his men stand exposed to the accurate fire from government artillery batteries.
 Seeing the error in this, he quickly ordered an attack, but his messenger was killed before the order could be delivered.
-The Jacobite attack was uncoordinated, charging into withering musket fire and grapeshot fired from the cannons, and it was met with little success.
-In the center, the Jacobites reached the bayonets of the redcoats, but they were shot down by a second line of soldiers.
-The remaining Jacobite survivors in the front line then fled.
-However, the north-eastern regiments, as well as Irish and Scots regulars in the second line, retired in good order, allowing Charles and his personal retinue to escape northwards.
+The Jacobite attack was uncoordinated, charging into withering musket fire and grapeshot fired from the cannons, and it met with little success.
+In the centre, the Jacobites reached the first line of government troops, but a second line of soldiers eventually repulsed this attack.
+The remaining Jacobite survivors in the front line fled.
+However, the Jacobite Army units fighting on the north-eastern side of the battlefield, as well as Irish and Scots regulars in the second line, retired in good order, allowing Charles and his personal retinue to escape northwards.